cristianve/mdas-api-g3/README.md

 * Commits bounded
 * One class per file
 * Create the classes strictly necessary to avoid duplicating the logic of the use case.

+# 2. Challenge 2️ 🤔💭

+### Requirements:

+Enable management of a user's favorite pokemon via HTTP endpoint, use cases:

+* Create new User (saving on local memory).
+* Add pokemons to User.
+* Unit testing

+Conditions:

+* We assume that the user is authenticated and we receive his user_id in the header.
+* A user cannot have the same pokemon as favorite more than once.
+* We assume that the pokemon ID exists.

+### Design:

+* We generate a new **Bounded Content User**, to encapsulate funcionality in a single domain model.

+Use cases:

+* **AddPokemonToUserFavorite:** Requires UserId and PokemonName, verify that user exist to add the pokemon to favorite.
+* **Create User:** Creates a new User from UserId (ValueObject) on local memory if not exist.
+* **GetPokemonUserFavorite:** From a UserId return the list of favorite pokemons if exist.

 # 3. Folder Structure 📂